Dusk Graphics Backends — Pick the Right One

 4. Graphics Backend dropdown — pick a different option

-5. Dusk shows the modal: “A restart is required to apply selected options.
+5. Dusklight shows the modal: “A restart is required to apply selected options.
 Restart now to…”

 6. Click Restart now

-If Dusk hangs or crashes during the restart, force-quit and relaunch — settings persist between sessions.
+If Dusklight hangs or crashes during the restart, force-quit and relaunch — settings persist between sessions.

-Why Dusk has so many backends (vs other ports)
+Why Dusklight has so many backends (vs other ports)

 This is worth noting because it’s a real differentiator: